 The JFTC recently announced that, where it is considered necessary, it will publicly announce proposed transactions in complex and rapidly changing markets, particularly in the digital market, on the JFTC's website, to seek opinions from the public, regardless of whether the merger review has proceeded to Phase II.
+In fact, the JFTC has publicly announced and sought opinions from the public for some transactions involving well-known technology companies.

-4 Substantive Assessment of the Merger and Outcome of the Process
+4 Substantive Assessment of the Merger and Outcome of the Process the effect of a merger may be substantial in restraining competition in a particular field of trade: